threefoldtecharchive/info_manual3/wiki/explorer/explorer_home.md

 ![](img/explorer_basics_.png)

-This UI allows you to find nodes in the world which fullfil your requirements
+This UI allows you to find nodes in the world which fulfil your requirements

 !!!include:explorer_list